-From providing support to nascent ECED centers to financing and PPPs, you can find innovations aiming to get children started on the road to success at a young age.
+From providing support to nascent ECD centers to financing and PPPs, you can find innovations aiming to get children started on the road to success at a young age.

 This topic page on girls' education in low- and middle-income countries features programs dedicated to girls' access to quality education.

 With a young and growing population coupled with many varied public and private initiatives to improve education, India is a country to look toward for innovations.